-No agency has had a more lasting impact on homeowners, builders, and mortgage lender than FHA.
-It was created as FDR wanted at least one program to stimulate private sector for building without government spending.
+No agency has had a more lasting impact on homeowners, builders, and mortgage lenders than FHA.
+It was created as FDR wanted at least one program that stimulated private sector to build without government spending.
 FHA was established through the National Housing Act on June 27, 1934.
 The primary purpose of the legislation, however, was the alleviation of unemployment which stood at about quarter of total workforce in 1934 and particularly high in construction industries as “fundamental purpose of this bill, is an effort to get the people back to work”.
-It was intended “to encourage improvement in housing standards and conditions, to facilitate sound home financing at reasonable terms, and to exert stabilizing influence on housing market”.
-Mariner Eccles, special assistant to Treasury Secretary Henry Morgenthau Jr. drafted the National Housing Act 1934 which led to creation of FHA.
+It was intended “to encourage improvement in housing standards and conditions, to facilitate sound home financing at reasonable terms, and to exert stabilizing influence on housing market” as per Mariner Eccles, special assistant to Treasury Secretary Henry Morgenthau Jr. drafted the National Housing Act 1934 which led to creation of FHA.

 Title II of the National Housing Act 1934 authorized FHA to “provide a system of mutual insurance” by creating Mutual Mortgage Insurance Fund (MMIF) for both mortgage on single family homes and on apartment projects having at least 5 units.